XAT- Xavier Aptitude Test 2026

 Determine the number of persons in each row.

-Determine the direction of facing of persons sitting in the row.
+Determine the direction of facing of the persons sitting in the row.
 (This is the most important rule, most of the mistakes are made here)

 Remember the information by short notations.

-Use pictorial representations, and tables while solving the problems.
+Use pictorial representations and tables while solving the problems.

-While reading the problem, if you find any line of no importance then skip that line for later.
+While reading the problem, if you find any line of no importance, then skip that line for later.

 Do not waste much time on a single line.